ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Static Type Checking with mypy

-[mypy](http://www.mypy-lang.org/) is a tool for enforcing type safety in Python code - it's an alternative to type declarations being only for decoration.
+[mypy](http://www.mypy-lang.org/) is a tool for enforcing type safety in Python code - it's an alternative to type declarations remaining as unexecuted documentation.

 In some parts of the Python world, Python has undergone a transition similar to the Javascript to Typescript transition - type safe Python code is now the standard.
 Running mypy on Python codebases has become a sign of quality and pride for modern Python developers.